-Tools to speak with GVM over GMP or OSP
+Tools to control a GSM/GVM over GMP or OSP

 Greenbone Vulnerability Management Tools